MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/ELPS.md

      - MAP Toolkit + AD + VMWare
      - Movere + AD + VMWare
      - Additional inventory tools can be used
-   - CIDC provided must not contain any [“Red cell” errors](Step2_Established_Deployment_Report.md#cdic-error-report) and must follow Minimum EDP Quality Standards described above.
+   - CIDC provided must not contain any ed[“Red cell” errors](EDP.md) and must follow Minimum EDP Quality Standards described above.
    - Other Data Template (ODT) uploaded with complete with License positions not captured in the MLS as described above
    - MLS in English (this needs to be provided by your SAM EM):
      - Must contain all Customer Account Names